History of Riley Gaines in Timeline

 In 2017, as a junior at Station Camp High School, Riley Gaines won the 100-yard butterfly and 100-yard freestyle at the TISCA High School Swim & Dive Championship in Knoxville.

-In 2019, Riley Gaines joined the University of Kentucky's swim team and was named to the All-SEC Freshman Team.
-She also made the All-SEC Second Team in 2019.
+In 2019, Riley Gaines joined the University of Kentucky's swim team and made the All-SEC Freshman Team and the All-SEC Second Team.

 2020: All-SEC Second Team